easttennesseecc-star/Q-Top-Dog-IDE/00_START_HERE_README.md

 ## Summary of Work Completed

-I have successfully created a **fully automated, one-click Ollama installer** for Q-IDE that eliminates manual setup and provides comprehensive documentation.
+I have successfully created a **fully automated, one-click Ollama installer** for Top Dog that eliminates manual setup and provides comprehensive documentation.

 ---